Ryukyuan religion: Ancestors and their relationship to time

 The Ultimate Ancestors, those from whom all life springs, are Utin ("Heaven", the father), Jiichi ("Earth", the mother), and Ryūgū ("Sea", the place from which we were born).
 They originate and exist, along with kami, or the gods of the world, during the Usachi-yu, the "Ancient Age".
 They are held in highest regard as the originators of all things and are worshiped in the community's (御嶽, utaki).
 Ancestors living in the distant past, but not in the Usachi-yu – that is, ancestors living more than about 25 generations ago but not living with the gods at the beginning of time – are said to be living in Nakaga-yu, the "Middle Age".
 These ancestors are worshipped as collective spirits called futuchi (futuki), whose worship is focused usually in Buddhist temples.
 Other, more immediate ancestors are those who lived between the present day and the twenty-fifth generation into the past, a time period called Ima-ga-yuu, the "Present Age".
 They are those enshrined in the family home's buchidan, and it is these ancestors who visit on special occasions in the home and at the haka ("family tomb", v.inf).

 Hinukan

 Hinukan (火ぬ神) is a hearth god, represented by three small stones and usually located in the kitchen.
-As his name suggests, he is essentially a fire god, but more specifically is the guardian of the "family fire"; his worship is officiated by the family matriarch.
+As his name suggests, he is essentially a fire god, but more specifically, he is the guardian of the "family fire"; his worship is officiated by the family matriarch.
 Hinukan, by extension, is also the guardian of sacred communal fire; his worship is officiated by the community priestess.
-Hinukan, while he inhabits the family home, does not call it his own home, and in fact leaves to return to his home to celebrate the solar New Year (v.inf.).
-Hinukan is also known as the God of the Hearth(竈神 Kamdokami) and is the local name of Sanpo Kojin in mainland Japan.
-He may be compared with Kamui Fuchi, hearth goddess of the Ainu Religion.
+Hinukan, while he inhabits the family home, does not regard it as his own home and, in fact, leaves to return to his home to celebrate the solar New Year.
+Hinukan is also known as the God of the Hearth (竈神, Kamdokami) and is the local name of Kōjin in mainland Japan.